The People Who Do the Work: The Students We Invest In to Get Us Results

 When Grecia Zaldivar moved to Hartford from Lima, Peru her freshman year of high school, nearly all her teachers were native Spanish speakers and taught classes in Spanish, regardless of subject matter.
 Bulkeley High School teachers gave non-native English speakers simplified assignments, such as drawing a picture about what a book meant, rather than writing a paper, Grecia says.

 “I said, ‘Yes, I know.
 I want to learn English.
 I need to learn English,’ ” she says.
+She knew she could do the work as long as she could learn English.
 She tutored math her junior and senior years of high school to students who were non-native English speakers.

 “Some teachers, they thought because we only speak Spanish, we’re not capable of doing harder work,” says Grecia, a senior at Central Connecticut State University and a peer mentor to freshmen with last fall’s ALL IN!
 Coalition Campus Retention program.